-The Life and "Death" of a ToySay what you will about the first movie (what with all those mutant toys and Uncanny Valley humans), but Toy Story 3 was the trilogy's darkest installment.
+The Life and "Death" of a ToySay what you will about the first movie (what with all those mutant toys and Uncanny Valley humans), but Toy Story 3 was the series' darkest installment.
 Many may dismiss the reason for this as solely because the third movie was aimed toward those that saw the original Toy Story in theaters fifteen years ago and grew up with the series - not only could the now-adolescent audience appreciate deeper themes such as abandonment and Character Development, but if the final installment in the series didn't exceed the standards set by the previous two, then it would be a grave disappointment for the audience.
 However, there is more to this than Sequel Escalation.
 This was more than a mere adventure for the toys - their life with Andy, and their life metaphorically, ends in this film.
 The entire movie was symbolic of the afterlife, and the choices the toys make determine their ultimate fate.

 The Attic: Purgatory

 When Sheriff Woody reminds the other toys that they still belong to Andy, he neither sugar-coats the facts nor suggests that Andy didn't want them anymore - he just tells it like it is.
 In a sense, Andy has "suspended judgement".
 Woody correctly says that Andy's not certain to have children, but it was a possibility.
 If not, however, the toys would most likely get thrown out after lord knows how long.
 So the attic is a standby phase of sorts, where the toys have ended their life with Andy and are now awaiting their fate.
 (Of course, the trials they go through in the movie are almost certainly a standby phase in and of themselves.)

 The Butterfly Room: Heaven